Arc Rise Fantasia: Music

 The music was produced by Yasunori Mitsuda, also founder and head of independent music company Procyon Studio; the group had previously worked with Imageepoch on Luminous Arc.
 Mitsuda co-composed the score with Shunsuke Tsuchiya, also of Procyon Studio, and Yuki Harada.
 The soundtrack remains Harada's only video game work.
 As was his policy at this time, Mitsuda refused to compose music for the game until it was complete, allowing him to match his score to the finished product.
 He also noted that the music was in a style unlike his previous RPG compositions.
 The soundtrack was themed around "light", which was a recurring story and visual motif.
 Tsuchiya described his work as mostly focusing on battle themes, and attributed pieces with rock elements to Harada.
 Tsuchiya also arranged two tracks from Luminous Arc 2 composed by Yoko Shimomura.
 Tsuchiya considered Arc Rise Fantasia both his most challenging project due to the work load and fan anticipation, and the "culmination" of his skills up to then.

 The ending theme, "Angel Stairs ~crepuscular rays~", was written and performed by Ryfia's Japanese voice actress Yui Makino, and arranged by Tsuneyoshi Saito.
 Makino requested to Mizutani that she write the theme after reading the scenario, with Mizutani agreeing after hearing a demo she put together.
-The theme was performed by Makino in Japanese, with chorus in Latin by Hanae Tomaru.
+The theme was performed by Makino in Japanese, with a chorus in Latin by Hanae Tomaru.
 Makino also provided vocals for several in-game themes, sung in a fictional language.
 Makino described these themes as challenging to sing due to the non-standard rhythms.
 The theme "Song of Ruin" was performed by Emiri Katō, Japanese voice of Adele.
 A licensed theme, "Negai Hoshi" performed by Nami Tamaki and later released both as a digital release and as part of her single Friends!, was used in promotional trailers.

 A selection of thirteen tracks were released as a pre-order bonus.
 A 3-CD soundtrack album was published by Team Entertainment on March 3, 2010.
 There was originally no album planned, though Mitsuda raised the possibility of tracks appearing on compilation albums.
 The full album was produced based on requests from fans of the soundtrack.